Amy Winehouse: 2009–2011: Final projects before death

 Winehouse and Ronson contributed a cover of Lesley Gore's "It's My Party" to the Quincy Jones tribute album Q Soul Bossa Nostra, released in November 2010.
 She had agreed to form a group with Questlove of the Roots, but her problems obtaining a visa delayed their working together.
 Salaam Remi had already created some material with Winehouse as part of the project.
 According to The Times, Universal Music pressed her for new material in 2008, but as of 2 September that year she had not been near a recording studio.
 In late October, Winehouse's spokesman was quoted as saying that Winehouse had not been given a deadline to complete her third album, for which she was learning to play drums.

 In May 2009, Winehouse returned to performing at a jazz festival in Saint Lucia amid torrential downpours and technical difficulties.
 During her set, it was reported she was unsteady on her feet and had trouble remembering lyrics.
 She apologised to the crowd for being "bored" and ended the set in the middle of a song.
-During her stay in Saint Lucia, however, she worked on new music with Remi.
+During her stay in Saint Lucia, she worked on new music with Remi.
 On 23 August that year, Winehouse sang with the Specials at the V Festival on their songs "You're Wondering Now" and "Ghost Town".

 Island claimed that a new album would be due for release in 2010.
 Island co-president Darcus Beese said, "I've heard a couple of song demos that have absolutely floored me."
 In July 2010, Winehouse was quoted as saying her next album would be released no later than January 2011, saying: "It's going to be very much the same as my second album, where there's a lot of jukebox stuff and songs that are... just jukebox, really."
-Ronson, however, said at that time that he had not started to record the album.
+Ronson said at that time that he had not started to record the album.
 She performed "Valerie" with Ronson at a movie premiere but forgot some of the song's lyrics.
 In October, Winehouse performed a four-song set to promote her fashion line.
 In December 2010, she played a 40-minute concert at a Russian oligarch's party in Moscow, with the tycoon hand-selecting the songs.